ssamarasam/cyber-security-learning/CompTIA Security/Dians CompTIA Security+ course.md

    - zerot trust netws
    - CASBs - cloud access security brokers

+...

 Infrastructure considerations:
 1. correct placement of devices
-2. security zones and screened subnets
+2. security zones and screened subnets(DMZ)
 3. understanding attack surface
-4. dtermining connectivy method
+4. dtermining connectivy method(lan, wired, wireless, micorwave, satellite)
-5. understyanding device attriobutes
+5. understyanding device attriobutes - active - ips, passive ids - can be isnalled inline or tap based configuration - firewall, router, ips , taps, monitors outside - for netw health, perf and security
 6. configuring failure mode
-full tunnel - route every request to headqauerters - offers more security split tunnel - devides traffic and network requests and then routes it to the   appropriate network - offers better performance
-1. google - it will use enencryted tunnel and will go directly to google
-2. ms365 - it will go thru cross sit secure tull to ytour org's networks
+   - fail open - allows traffic in the evnt of failure - firewall is set to allow traiffc even if ti fails
+   - fail closed - blocks all traffic in the evnt of failure(when fireall fails or malfunctions, it will block all traffic)